Reading Time: 6 minutesDog-friendly beaches in South Devon South Devon is the ideal...

-The Harbour Bar is more contemporary, great for coffees in the daytime and a drink in the evening.
-Live acoustic acts usually perform on Thursday nights.
+The Harbour Bar is more contemporary, great for coffees in the daytime and a drink in the evening while enjoying a live acoustic performance.

 Around two miles from the centre of Salcombe, the charming village of Malborough can be reached quickly by car, or alternatively on foot via some popular walking routes.
 Malborough is home to the Royal Oak, a dog-friendly traditional pub with a nice beer garden, open fires in the winter and regular live music.

-Well positioned, close to the South West Coast Path, The Village Inn in Thurlestone is a fabulous ‘pit-stop’ for those looking to warm up during their time exploring the coastline on foot.
-One of the many dog- friendly pubs in South Devon that offer a wonderful choice of specials on selected days, those heading to The Village Inn can expect traditional Sunday Roasts served every Sunday lunchtime, as well as popular ‘fish and chip’ Fridays!
-With a contemporary wood-burning stove, perfect for warming up after a winter walk, the only question is, will you be able to bring yourself to leave your warm, cosy corner?
+Well positioned, close to the South West Coast Path, The Village Inn in Thurlestone is a fabulous ‘pit-stop’ for those out enjoying the sun, sea and coastline.
+One of the many dog-friendly pubs in South Devon that offer a wonderful choice of specials on selected days, those heading to The Village Inn can expect traditional Sunday Roasts served every Sunday lunchtime, as well as popular ‘fish and chip’ Fridays!

-For more information about dog-friendly pubs in South Devon, download our FREE ‘South Devon Loves Dogs’ holiday guide, for a directory of dog-friendly eateries, attractions, beaches and holiday homes.
+For more information about dog-friendly pubs in South Devon, download our free ‘South Devon Loves Dogs’ holiday guide, for a directory of dog-friendly eateries, attractions, beaches, walks and holiday homes.
 Click here to download.

-Thinking of enjoying a winter walking break with your family and dog over the coming months?
-Book a holiday with Coast & Country Cottages and you can enjoy exploring the stunning South West Coast Path during one of the most peaceful, picturesque seasons.
-Spend action-packed days walking the network of footpaths or clifftops, before retiring to one of the many dog-friendly pubs in South Devon, where you can spend a relaxing few hours beside the warmth of a roaring open fire – bliss!
+Thinking of enjoying a break with your family and dog over the coming months?
+Book a holiday with Coast & Country Cottages and you can enjoy exploring the stunning South West Coast Path.
+Spend action-packed days walking the network of footpaths or clifftops, before retiring to one of the many dog-friendly pubs in South Devon, where you can rest your weary paws.